apache/stanbol/stores/jcrstore/README.txt

 ==================

 This bundle implements a storage engine for FISE that stores triples (i.e. content enhancements in a JCR store).
-It implements the eu.iksproject.fise.servicesapi.Store interface, not the Clerezza one, so for now SPARQL queries are not supported.
+It implements the org.apache.stanbol.enhancer.servicesapi.Store interface, not the Clerezza one, so for now SPARQL queries are not supported.

 How to deploy